How can a person state their different position when they constantly respond and adapt to other people’s demands?

 We take the first statement and we transform it to the point where we can agree with it.
 You agree that sometimes your ideas are not that good, but it doesn’t mean this is one of those times.

-This is a defence mechanism by which you don’t attack the other party and by doing so, the situation won’t blow up.
+This is a defense mechanism by which you don’t attack the other party and by doing so, the situation won’t blow up.

 When you ask questions raised from curiosity, the emotion level goes down both for you and your opponent and again they are the ones who are going to continue the dispute.
 And they won’t feel attacked because the message we’re sending using a question out of curiosity is “I care why you think like that.”